 2. Who uses risk and needs assessments?

 RNA are used by courts, community corrections, institutions, jails, parole boards, and other justice-related agencies.
 They’re used at several points in the justice process, primarily to inform decisions.
-Different types of assessments exist, some for very specific points in the justice process, and should not be “mixed and matched”.
-For example, Risk scales of a RNA should not be used in lieu of a Pretrial Risk Assessment to assess the risk of a defendant during the Pretrial stage.
+Different types of assessments exist, some for very specific points in the justice process, and assessments should not be “mixed and matched”.
+For example, risk scales of a RNA should not be used in lieu of a Pretrial Risk Assessment to assess the risk of a defendant during the pretrial stage.

 3. What are the benefits of using a RNA?